-The right data, properly managed and analyzed, can be the key to identifying new markets and profit centers, personalizing offerings and sales follow ups, and attracting larger budgets from funding partners.
+The right data, collected from an event program management software program, properly managed and analyzed can be the key to identifying new markets and profits.
 You can use best practices in experiential marketing measurement to tap into the minds of your audience for feedback on market research, new products and services, even get a gauge of your brand’s reputation and recognizability.

 Here are just a few examples for you to consider when you’re creating your event marketing and data collection strategy.

 #1 Increased Response to Offers

 Whether you’re sampling or demoing a product, launching a service, or delivering content in a presentation, you’re asking people to buy something.
 It might be an energy drink, a software subscription, a consulting package, or a car, but using data you can learn what kind of packaging, presentation, discount, or benefits are most attractive to your ideal consumer.

 Data gives you the power to listen to your consumer’s desires, concerns, and priorities so that you can hone your offer to match.
 Using feedback from live or virtual events can help you determine what offers and upsell opportunities are most likely to be successful with different demographics or in different market segments.